 They are banned in certain other countries, like Denmark, due to the fact that they are perceived as being aggressive dogs.

-Is owning a Kangal dog safe?
+Is owning this breed safe?

 Bred as livestock dogs, Kangals are natural guardians.
 That said, they are much more people-orientated than many other herding breeds and are generally not aggressive to humans.